 Rebecca L. Griffin, BSN, RN

-- Discuss the importance of communication and documentation across the continuum of care to ensure seamless transitions in care.
+- Discuss use of best practice strategies across the continuum of care at Penn State Health to ensure seamless transitions of care.

 Jennifer L. Kraschnewski, MD, MPH

 - Describe the scope of practice and core competencies of a community health worker.

 - 11:40 a.m. | Meditation for Stress Resilience and Well-Being

 Lisa Hanlon Wilhelm, BS Pharm, RPh

 - Recognize the effects of stress and burnout.

 - Explain the emerging science and health benefits of meditation.

 - 12:25 p.m. | Getting to Know PA211

 - Describe the services offered by PA211 to the community.